hirotaka-i/new_analysis/README.md

 In addition, I would add the folders like below

 3. data: folder to store the input data (**untracked**)
-4. priv: working files only in private repo (**should not be copied in the public GitHub**)
+4. priv: working files which **should not be copied in the public GitHub**)
 5. temp: temporary files generated from input (**untracked**)

 data/temp: These folders are not tracked for 2 reasons - (1) The data can be very big.
 (2) The data cannot be sharable.
 If the analysis requires the data in these folders, manual copying is required.

 priv: Also not tracked.
-Congig files etc.
+Remove from .gitignore if the repository is private.

 # 2. Modification
 1. Change the folder name as appropriate.
 2. Initialize the folder.
 3. Connect to the appropriate GitHub repository.
-3. Modify files/folder structures as needed.
+4. Modify files/folder structures as needed.

 ```
+rm -rf .git # remove the git history
 git init
 git remote add origin <your remote GitHub repository>
 # modify folder/data/etc